 Ambleside is a small village located near the heart of the Lake District.
 It is set on the northern shores of Lake Windermere and enjoys incredible views of the National Park

 Located slightly north of Ambleside is the idyllic village of Grasmere.
 One of the cutest towns in the Lake District, Grasmere is perfect for travellers and tourists looking for a quiet, serene and peaceful base surrounded by stunning nature

 Keswick is one of the largest towns in the Lake District.
 It is set on the shores of stunning Derwentwater Lake and is the northern tourist hub for the region

 Kendal is a picturesque town set on the southern border of Lake District National Park.
 A moderately sized market town, Kendal boasts a population for approximately 30,000 people and is packed with shopping, dining and sightseeing options

 This small and centrally located village is the main tourist centre for the South Lakes area of the Lake District.
 It can be found on the right banks of Lake Windermere and boasts incredible views of the sloping hills

 The Lake District is a stunning and scenic region located in Northwest England.
-A popular holiday destination, this the Lake District area is famous for its beautiful sights and attractions including shimmering lakes, majestic forests, and its towering mountains or fells.
-One of the most beautiful places in the UK, the Lake District has inspired travellers, artists and writers for hundreds of years.
+A popular holiday destination, the Lake District area is famous for its beautiful sights and attractions including shimmering lakes, majestic forests, and its towering mountains or fells.
+One of the most beautiful places in the UK, the Lake District has inspired travellers, artists, and writers for hundreds of years.